What to Do After A Hit and Run Accident in California

 The police may never find the person who fled the scene of your hit and run accident.
 However, following these steps can help ensure that you receive the maximum compensation for your injuries.

-At Silverthorne Attorneys, our knowledgeable and skilled accident attorneys help car accident victims recover the compensation they deserve for their injuries, even in hit and run accidents.
+At Silverthorne Attorneys, our knowledgeable and skilled hit and run accident lawyer can help traffic collision victims recover the compensation they deserve for their injuries, even in a hit and run accident.
 For a complimentary consultation of your case, contact us at (949) 234-6034 or online today.